Ryan McMahon Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 19th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 15th in the league.

-- The Padres' 3.78 team ERA ranks seventh among all MLB pitching staffs.
+- The Padres have the ninth-ranked team ERA across all MLB pitching staffs (3.82).

-- Padres pitchers combine to surrender 65 total home runs at a clip of 1.0 per game (to rank 11th in the league).
+- Padres pitchers combine to allow 66 home runs (one per game), the 10th-fewest in baseball.

-- The righty's most recent appearance was on Sunday against the Chicago Cubs, when he tossed seven scoreless innings while giving up two hits.
+- In his last outing on Sunday against the Chicago Cubs, the left-hander tossed 1 2/3 innings, allowing five earned runs while surrendering seven hits.

+- The 23-year-old has an ERA of 5.35, with 5.9 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .293 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.